NicoZweifel/bevy_feronia/README.md

 In complex scenes it is often required to scatter a complete hierarchy in order (rocks → trees/foliage → grass).

 > [!TIP]
-> If an ordered scatter is still required and you can't or don't want to scatter in parallel, observers need to be used to chain the scattering of `ScatterTypes` in order.
+> If an ordered scatter is still required, and you can't or don't want to scatter in parallel, observers need to be used to chain the scattering of `ScatterTypes` in order.

 ```rust
 fn scatter_on_keypress(